tstuefe/JEP387/review/guide/review-guide.md

 This is an optional feature controlled by `-XX:+MetaspaceGuardAllocations`.
 Normally off, if switched on it will add a fence after every Metaspace allocation, and test these fences in regular intervals (e.g. when a GC purges the Metaspace).
 This can be used to capture memory overwriters.

-## 2.6.
-Locking and concurrency
+## 3. Locking and concurrency

-Locking in Elastic Metaspace is simple, a two-step mechanism which is unchanged from the old Metaspace.
+Locking in Elastic Metaspace is a simple a two-step mechanism which is unchanged from the old Metaspace.

 There is locking at class loader level (`ClassLoaderData::_metaspace_lock`) which guards access to the `ClassLoaderMetaspace`.
 Ideally the brunt of Metaspace allocations should only need this lock.
 It guards the access to the current chunk and the pointer bump allocation done with it.